 The mining company blew up the property in 1936 only to discover that Mr Thomas had already mined the coal under his home.
 People that grew up in the 1950s said on cold mornings the shape of the home can be seen in the steam rising from burning coal under the site.

-While the house was still standing, after Mr Thomas’ death people said they could see Mr Thomas and his wife standing in the windows.
+After Mr Thomas’ death people said they could see Mr Thomas and his wife standing in the windows of the house, before it was destroyed.

 Ipswich General Cemetery